duong-dt/youtube-downloader/README.md

 ## Step 3.
 Choose a directory to save file(s)

-Note: If PyTubeFix failed to connect to YouTube, it may need to be upgraded to the newest version (re-run setup.sh)
+Note: If PyTubeFix failed to connect to YouTube, it may need to be upgraded to the newest version.
+Using `pip`: `pip install --upgrade pytubefix`.
+Or using `uv`: `uv install youtube-downloader-cli --upgrade --reinstall`.

 # Dependencies
 1. For CLI Application